ayaancodes/Consolidated-Order-Book/README.md

 ## Overview

-This project implements a **real-time, consolidated order book** aggregator for multiple trading exchanges, built in response to a proprietary specification from DRW.
+This project implements a **real-time, consolidated order book** aggregator for multiple trading exchanges, built in response to a proprietary specification.
 It consumes a sequence of market data feed updates from individual exchanges and maintains a unified, sorted order book that reflects the best bid/offer levels across the market.

 Updates from individual exchanges are processed incrementally, with each action triggering a corresponding update to the consolidated book ("Exchange C").